Adelaide 36ers: Coaches

 The first head coach of the Adelaide City Eagles in 1982 was Mike Osborne, who would coach the team (renamed the Adelaide 36ers in 1983) until the end of the 1984 season.

-As of the 2016–17 NBL season, the Adelaide 36ers have had eleven head coaches, including Ken Cole who coached the team to two NBL Grand Finals in his two seasons with the club (1985 and 1986) and led the team to their first ever championship in 1986, the first time the NBL Grand Final was a best of 3 series instead of a single championship game.
+As of the 2025-26 season, the Adelaide 36ers have had fifteen head coaches, including Ken Cole who coached the team to two NBL Grand Finals in his two seasons with the club (1985 and 1986) and led the team to their first ever championship in 1986, the first time the NBL Grand Final was a best of 3 series instead of a single championship game.
 Cole is also the only 36ers coach to be named as the NBL's Coach of the Year having won the award in 1986.
+Upon his death in 2026, the 36ers held a minute of silence and left his number one ticket holder seat empty.

 Former St Kilda import guard Gary Fox took over as coach in 1987 after Cole's sensational sacking from the club and led the team to the 1987 and 1988 minor premiership, but the team was defeated in the semi-finals each season by the Perth Wildcats and Canberra Cannons respectively.
 Fox's last season with Adelaide was 1989 where the team finished as beaten Elimination finalists.

 Fox was replaced by the club's long-time assistant coach Don Shipway who coached the team from 1990 to 1992.
 Unfortunately, Shipway will more be remembered for slapping a fan during a time-out of an away game against the Hobart Devils in 1992.
 The NBL suspended Shipway for 4 games (later reduced to 2 on appeal).
 Shipway was replaced for the 1993 season by veteran American coach Don Monson.

 American Mike Dunlap who led the team to the 1994 NBL Grand Final series against the North Melbourne Giants, and the 1995 NBL Semi-finals, went on to become head coach of the Charlotte Bobcats of the NBA for one season in 2012–13, becoming the first person to be a head coach in both the NBL and the NBA.

 The 36ers longest serving coach was Adelaide born Australian basketball legend Phil Smyth.
 "The General" coached the team for 11 seasons from 1998 to 2007–08, leading the club to the 1998, 1998–99 and 2001–02 NBL championships.
-In 1998 Smyth became the first rookie coach since Brian Kerle in the league's inaugural season (1979) to win an NBL championship, thought unlike Kerle, Smyth had limited previous senior coaching experience.
+In 1998 Smyth became the first rookie coach since Brian Kerle in the league's inaugural season (1979) to win an NBL championship, though unlike Kerle, Smyth had limited previous senior coaching experience.
 He had coached the South Adelaide Panthers senior women's team in the early 1980s and later was a part-time specialist coach at the Canberra based Australian Institute of Sport (AIS) during his playing days with the Canberra Cannons from 1983 to 1992.

-As of 2016–17, the Adelaide 36ers are coached by the 2006–07 NBL championship (Brisbane Bullets) winning coach Joey Wright, with former dual 36ers championship player Kevin Brooks as the assistant coach.
+From 2013-2020, the Adelaide 36ers were coached by the 2006–07 NBL championship (Brisbane Bullets) winning coach Joey Wright, with former dual 36ers championship player Kevin Brooks as the assistant coach.